GenVC: Self-Supervised Zero-Shot Voice Conversion: GenVC

 \subsection{Phase 2: Generative Modeling}

-The backbone model in Phase 2 is an LM built on a decoder-only Transformer architecture~\cite{vaswani2017attention}.
+The backbone model in Phase 2 is an LM built on a decoder-only transformer architecture~\cite{vaswani2017attention}.
 This phase also incorporates a Perceiver encoder to extract fixed-length style representations from the prompt utterance~\cite{alayrac2022flamingo}.
-As depicted in Figure \ref{fig:genvc}, the causal language model predicts acoustic tokens by conditioning on both the style prompt derived from the Perceiver encoder and the phonetic tokens extracted from the source audio clip.
+As depicted in Figure \ref{fig:genvc}, the causal LM predicts acoustic tokens by conditioning on both the style prompt derived from the Perceiver encoder and the phonetic tokens extracted from the source audio clip.
+Note that the audio clip here refers to a segment of the source utterance.